coreos/docs/coreupdate/on-premises-deployment.md

-# On-Premises Deployment
+# On-premises deployment

 An on-premises deployment of CoreUpdate is a self-administered instance that can be run behind a firewall.

-## Accessing the CoreUpdate Container
+## Accessing the CoreUpdate container

 After signing up you will receive a `.dockercfg` file containing your credentials to the `quay.io/coreos/coreupdate` repository.
 Save this file to your CoreOS machine in `/home/core/.dockercfg` and `/root/.dockercfg`.
 You should now be able to execute `docker pull quay.io/coreos/coreupdate` to download the container.

-## Database Server
+## Database server

 CoreUpdate requires an instance of a Postgres database server.
 You can use an existing instance if you have one, or use [the official Postgres docker image](https://registry.hub.docker.com/_/postgres/).

 Postgres can be run on CoreOS with a systemd unit file similar to this one: